edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ### Opportunities at OWID

 Even though our team has grown a lot, we still rarely open new positions.
-When we do so, you'll be able to find them on [our _Jobs_ page](https://ourworldindata.org/jobs).
+You can find them on [our _Jobs_ page](https://ourworldindata.org/jobs) when we do so.
 You can also follow us on Twitter ([OWID](https://twitter.com/OurWorldInData/), [myself](https://twitter.com/redouad)) or [LinkedIn](https://www.linkedin.com/in/edouardmathieu/), where we will usually advertise new positions multiple times.

 ### Opportunities outside OWID

-If you're looking to work at an organization similar to OWID, I recommend following the [80,000 Hours job board](https://jobs.80000hours.org/?query=data).
-80,000 Hours is a nonprofit that provides [free advice](https://80000hours.org/make-a-difference-with-your-career/) and support to have a greater impact with your career.
-Opportunities listed on the job board are always interesting, and many of them are related to data and research.
-If you're on Twitter you should also follow [@effective_jobs](https://twitter.com/effective_jobs).
+If you want to work at an organization similar to OWID, I recommend following the [80,000 Hours job board](https://jobs.80000hours.org/?query=data).
+80,000 Hours is a nonprofit that provides [free advice](https://80000hours.org/make-a-difference-with-your-career/) and support to have a greater impact on your career.
+Opportunities listed on the job board are always interesting; many are related to data and research.
+If you're on Twitter, you should also follow [@effective_jobs](https://twitter.com/effective_jobs).

 While you're honing your skills or looking for a job, I'd strongly recommend checking whether your city has an existing "Data for Good" or "Tech for Good" community.
 [MeetUp](https://www.meetup.com/find/?keywords=data%20for%20good&source=GROUPS) is the most frequent platform they use.
-These groups are typically composed of many members who volunteer to use their skills to work on interesting projects for a few weeks or months, alongside their day job.
+These groups are typically composed of many members who volunteer to use their skills to work on interesting projects for a few weeks or months alongside their day job.
 While the range of projects may include more or less important problems, it's generally a good way to meet like-minded people, get more experience, and enrich your portfolio.